-We've reached out to a group of Aboriginal, Torres Strait Islander and non Indigenous Australians to find out their perspective and opinion on Australia Day, and changing the date.
+We've reached out to a group of Aboriginal, Torres Strait Islander and non Indigenous Australians to find out their perspectives and opinions on Australia Day, and changing the date.
 Please respect that this article serves as a platform for people to safely share their opinions on the topic.

 Zoe Jazz (author of http://aintnoplanetb.com), believes the date should be changed.